mstcroix/bio/README.md

 2012.
 ExPat Germany.
 Relocated to Black Forrest, GER 2014.
 My father dies from Pancreatic Cancer with 63 years 2018.
 Relocated to Berlin, GER
 2022.
-Leave GER.
+Left GER.
 Relocated to Oaxaca.
 MEX
 2024.
 Relocated to Guadalajara.
 MEX.
 - start collaboration with Mindrift as AI Tutor (writer)